 We are interested in cortical activity during deep, so-called non-REM or slow wave sleep, and during waking.
 Slow wave sleep restores brain function from the reduced state after long waking to the refreshed state after waking up.
 It also improves memory and has many other beneficial effects.
-How slow wave sleep The cortex is the outermost part of the brain; higher functions such as perception, consciousness and learning and memory depend on it.
-We record electrical signals from individual neurons or groups of them (2) Microscope to measure brain activity
+How slow wave sleep does this things is currently not known.
+The cortex is the outermost part of the brain; higher functions such as perception, consciousness and learning and memory depend on it.
+We record electrical signals from individual neurons or groups of them in freely behaving mice and also use in-vivo imaging to study the activity of these neurons.
+In slow wave sleep cortical neurons show distinct rhythmic activity, different from waking.
+The more an animal needs to sleep, the stronger this rhythm becomes.
+We want to understand what controls and creates this rhythm and how it changes the ways in which neurons interact.
+For this we develop new algorithms to analyze the activity of neurons and use molecular tools to activate or silence certain types of neurons with high precision.

-(1) Schematic of a brain with the postiton of the light stimulus and the electrodes that record the response.
+(1) Schematic of a brain with the position of the light stimulus and the electrodes that record the response.
 With this experiment we can stimulate the brain in all states waking and sleeping and can measure the response.
 We have found that the responses are larger in sleep than in waking.
 (2) With this microscope we can look into the brain of a living mouse.
 We examine special mice, which express a protein in their brain that changes its visibility, depending on how active the nerve cells in the brain are.
 We want to understand how the activity in a sleeping brain differs from waking.

-Kaspar Vogt How to generate mice who never sleep? ~ To fully understand and regulate sleep We are interested in homeostatic sleep/wake regulation in behavioral vigilance states (e.g., mice sleep longer after when they stayed awake longer) and in cortical neural activity (e.g., a cortical region sleeps deeper when the region has been active during prior waking).
+Robert Greene Kaspar Vogt How to generate mice who never sleep? ~ To fully understand and regulate sleep We are interested in homeostatic sleep/wake regulation in behavioral vigilance states (e.g., mice sleep longer after when they stayed awake longer) and in cortical neural activity (e.g., a cortical region sleeps deeper when the region has been active during prior waking).
 It is becoming clearer that brain regions contribute to sleep/wake regulation to a different extent.
 Several wake, and nonREM sleep and REM (REM; rapid eye movement) sleep-promoting or -inhibiting areas have been identified.
 To understand the nature of the homeostatic regulation, using mice, we investigate what kind of changes the critical sleep/wake regulating centers undergo during persistent waking and subsequent sleep.
 As for the cortical activity, we focus on slow wave, a hallmark of NREM sleep EEG.
 Though it is the best marker for sleep need so far and it plays important roles in sleep-dependent memory consolidation, the underlying neural circuits remain largely unknown.
 Currently we investigate the role of thalamic matrix cells in slow wave generation.

 Sakiko Honjoh

 The brain of non-sleepy mouse

+Sleep Wake Investigate the changes of neurons

 The brain of sleepy mouse